Are CPUs Cheaper Than GPUs On Average?

 Central processing units (CPUs) and graphics processing units (GPUs) are two of the most important components of modern computers, each responsible for performing key computations.

 CPUs are general-purpose processors employed in various tasks, such as operating systems, applications, and complex mathematical calculations.
-Conversely, GPUs are specialized processors optimized for carrying out graphics-oriented tasks, such as video and 3D image processing.
+Conversely, GPUs are specialized processors optimized for graphics-oriented tasks like video and 3D image processing.

 On the contrary, GPUs are comparatively more expensive, stemming from their intricate construction and the smaller market.
-The recent trend of cryptocurrency mining, where powerful GPUs facilitate complex calculations, has only driven up their prices further.
+The recent trend of cryptocurrency mining, where powerful GPUs facilitate complex calculations, has only increased prices.

 Apart from basic models, however, the cost of CPUs and GPUs varies considerably.
-For example, gaming-oriented CPUs or professional-grade CPUs tend to be considerably costlier than entry-level GPUs.
+For example, gaming-oriented or professional-grade CPUs are considerably costlier than entry-level GPUs.

 Alternatively, high-end GPUs, which are employed in areas such as scientific calculations or machine learning, can, in turn, be pricier than the basic CPU models.